tshepang/blog/content/arts/Battlestar Galactica - Season 3 Episode 20.rst

 and that's interesting because the performer/character combination is among the least interesting in the series.

-As a sidenote, I find this Season to be the best in the series (there's four), because it covers more interesting events (the capturing of the humans, the resistance, their eventual rescue, and a lot more, best of which was the trial of course).
+As a sidenote, I find this Season to be the best (in a series of four), because it covers more interesting events (the capturing of the humans, the resistance, their eventual rescue, and a lot more, best of which was the trial of course).